Polski Bus Review – Travel in Poland

 Now, maybe this was a simple misunderstanding?
 However, it seemed more like a setup.
 It seemed as though this had happened before because the bus drivers didn’t seem too alarmed.
 They didn’t really want to give us the number to Polski Bus corporate, they just knew the bag would show up and it did.
 Perhaps the driver’s hesitation to give us the information to contact Polski Bus directly had to do with the fact that the drivers knew they did not hand out luggage receipts and that number would be asked of us?
 I am not sure.
 The whole situation just didn’t sit right with me and my intuition was pinging.

 My thought was more that they (this man and women who I am not even certain were on our bus) had taken her bag hoping something good was in it, took it to a nearby location, and carefully rifled thru it.
 Then, upon finding nothing of any value, returned it as if it was a complete accident.
 Do I have any proof of this?
-No, absolutely not, but my point is to be careful and be aware.
+No, absolutely not, but my point is be careful and be aware.

 I would consider using Polski Bus again if I was in Poland and looking for a clean, cheap, transportation option.
 Mainly because Polski Bus is so cheap for travel around Poland and more efficient, in most cases than taking a train.
-Not only can train tickets be relatively expensive, some of the regional trains are slow and less desirable.
+Not only can train tickets be relatively expensive but some of the regional trains are slow and less desirable.
 I would, however, either carry my bags on the bus with me or demand that the driver tags each bag with a luggage receipt.
 Even if there was a legitimate mix-up with the bags you really need a luggage receipt.
 Also, I would be one of the first passengers off the bus so that there is less of a chance for someone to grab your luggage.
 This way you can see the luggage being unloaded and make sure that yours does not get carried off.

 Again, I wouldn’t let this experience detour me from using Polski Bus again and you shouldn’t either; just be vigilant.